palewire/first-visual-story/tutorial/styles.md

 :width: 100%
 ```

 Let's commit our changes and move on to our next challenge.
+You know the drill.

 ```bash
 git add .